 According to the IRS, 6.8 million penalties totaling $4.5 billion were issued to employers for incorrect payroll tax filings in 2013.
-Choose a payroll provider that offers a payroll tax compliance guarantee and will take responsibility for any penalties incurred.
+It is critical for small business owners to work with a payroll provider that offers a payroll tax compliance guarantee and will take responsibility for any penalties incurred.
 This benefit alone can provide enough cost savings to justify outsourcing payroll.

+So, what is involved in selecting and outsourcing a payroll provider?
 You will be surprised at just how easy the transition can be.
-We identified a number of steps we found makes the process a bit more identifiable for clients to follow.
+In this article, we will identify a number of steps that we found to simplify the process for our clients.

-Usually, when a small business owner is making the transition to have an outsourcing payroll provider work with their accounting, it's due to frustration from working in either a legacy payroll system or an older system in need of an upgrade.
+In most cases, small business owners often make the transition to an outsourced payroll provider due to frustration with their existing payroll system.
+This is often a legacy payroll system or an older system that requires an upgrade.

-- Enter year-to-date history so all W-2’s are generated.
+- Enter year-to-date history to generate all W-2’s.

-- Run parallel payrolls to the first live payroll submission to confirm data and tax settings are correct
+- Run parallel payrolls to the first live payroll submission, confirming both data and tax settings are correct.

 4. Customer Support

-LUXA Enterprises specializes in hrm services, outsource accounting, and payroll services.
-We match up with ideal candidates for services by allowing small to mid-size businesses increase focus on their growth through outsourcing.
+LUXA Enterprises specializes in HRM services, outsource accounting, and payroll services.
+We match up with ideal candidates for services by allowing small to mid-size businesses to increase focus on their growth through outsourcing.
 If you want to know how we can help you, contact us today!